The Black Mambas are an all-female anti-poaching unit dedicated to protecting wildlife in South Africa.

 To empower and upskill rural women from targeted communities to build environmental stewardship and inspire behavioral change around wildlife through a multi-generational and non-violent approach.

-They believe in a holistic approach to conservation—because protecting wildlife is not only about animals, but also about the communities who live alongside them.
+They believe in a holistic approach to conservation — because protecting wildlife is not only about animals, but also about the communities who live alongside them.
+Through their courage and dedication, these women protect rhinos, elephants, and other wildlife, while becoming powerful role models within their communities.

 Early conservation education creates the right values for the future, and local women are the carriers of these value systems in their families.
+These rangers serve as role models, and the women within these communities as caregivers, together fostering a culture of stewardship and coexistence with nature.